-- a) Provide an overall policy framework for the Town to manage growth in an efficient and sustainable manner that meets the Towns needs over the 20-year planning horizon. - b) Establish a long-term growth management structure that provides guidance and policies for the Town to achieve its long-term goals and objectives. - c) Establish clear policies and land use designations to provide certainty to the public and private sectors regarding future development. - d) Provide guidance to Council in making their decisions regarding the future change and development of the Town. - e) Promote the long-term financial viability of the Town. - f) Implement the County of Essex Official Plan which provides a regional land use strategy and contains planning principles and policies to be implemented at the County and local levels.
+- a) Provide an overall policy framework for the Municipality to manage growth in an efficient and sustainable manner that meets the Municipality's needs to 2031. - b) Establish a long-term growth management structure that provides guidance and policies for the Municipality to achieve its long-term goals and objectives. - c) Establish clear policies and land use designations to provide certainty to the public and private sectors regarding future development. - d) Provide guidance to Council in making their decisions regarding the future change and development of the Municipality. - e) Promote the long-term financial viability of the Municipality. - f) Implement the County of Essex Official Plan which provides a regional land use strategy and contains planning principles and policies to be implemented at the County and local levels.

-2.2 Town's Vision & Mission Statement
+2.2 Municipality's Vision & Mission Statement

-The Town's Vision, Mission Statement and Planning Objectives and Strategies provide broad direction for the long-term planning and development of the Town.
-The Community Strategic Plan outlines the shared vision for the Town.
-The Town's Vision, Mission Statement and Planning Objectives were developed through a consultation process that involved input from the community, agencies, Town administration and staff, and Council, including a reflection and interpretation of the Provincial Policy Statement and the County of Essex Official Plan.
+The Municipality's Vision, Mission Statement and Planning Objectives and Strategies provide broad direction for the long-term planning and development of the Municipality.
+The Community Strategic Plan outlines the shared vision for the Municipality.
+The Municipality's Vision, Mission Statement and Planning Objectives were developed through a consultation process that involved input from the community, local First Nations, agencies, Municipality administration and staff, and Council, including a reflection and interpretation of the Provincial Policy Statement and the County of Essex Official Plan.

-The planning framework and policies of this Plan are based on the Town's Vision, Mission Statement and Planning Objectives and Strategies, which are outlined in this Section.
+The planning framework and policies of this Plan are based on the Municipality's Vision, Mission Statement and Planning Objectives and Strategies, which are outlined in this Section.

-The Town's Vision is to create:
+The Municipality's Vision is to create:

-"A progressive Town of healthy, integrated communities."
+"A progressive Municipality of healthy, integrated communities."

-The Town's Mission Statement is:
+The Municipality's Mission Statement is:

-"To nurture a unified Town that sees possibility, inspires innovation and realizes potential."
+"To nurture a unified Municipality that sees possibility, inspires innovation and realizes potential."